germs-lab/germs-lab.github.com-bu/research/index.md

 ![piggies](https://raw.githubusercontent.com/germs-lab/germs-lab.github.com/master/images/pig_npr.JPG)

 We are collaborating with other investigators at Iowa State University (as well as the University of Minnesota and University of Illinois-UC) to understand the biology and chemistry that cause pit foaming in pig manure pits.
-This trapped methane can presents a safety threat in barns as they can explode in the presence of a spark.
+This trapped methane can present a safety threat in barns as they can explode in the presence of a spark.
 We would like to understand the mechanisms behind the foaming to reduce its volume and prevent explosions.

 ### Understanding ecosystem services:  What are the microbial drivers of carbon cycling? ###